madamdata/ANAS/README.md

 - No difference between control and audio signals - everything is scaled so that you can plug anything into anything.
 - Feedback possible and encouraged.
 - Integration with the SuperCollider language and patterns / events library. (in progress)
+- Recordable knob automation.
 - Five type-switching audio / low frequency oscillators with modulateable parameters and built-in filters, including simple analog simulation UGens.
+- Polyphony within each oscillator.
+- Includes fadeTime features from JITLib.
+Fade settings in and out!
+- Support for saving and loading presets.
+- Keyboard shortcuts for fast, one-handed patching.
+- Integrated recording button for easy sample generation.
 - Moog-style (almost) fixed filter bank, with modulateable filter frequencies and Hi / Lo pass.
 - 2 ADSR units with modulateable parameters.
 - A super duper delay unit